-Following these conclusions by the TFB and also in accordance with the approval by the IPCC at its 40th Session held in Berlin, Germany in April 2014, the Task Force on National Greenhouse Gas Inventories (TFI) started a technical assessment of IPCC inventory guidelines through an on-line questionnaire survey and four expert meetings in 2015 and 20161,2,3,4.
+Following these conclusions by the TFB and also in accordance with the approval by the IPCC at its 40th Session held in Berlin, Germany in April 2014, the Task Force on National Greenhouse Gas Inventories (TFI) started a technical assessment of IPCC inventory guidelines through an on-line questionnaire survey and four expert meetings in 2015 and 2016^{1,2,3,4}.

-- The technical assessment revealed that there had been new scientific and empirical knowledge related to sources and sinks of greenhouse gases as well as inventory management published since 2006 that the IPCC should take into account, particularly with respect to data for emission factor development for some categories and gases.
-Consequently, the TFB recognized the necessity and usefulness of refining the 2006 IPCC Guidelines, and concluded that the refinement should be made as early as possible so as to help all the Parties to the United Nations - 70 Framework Convention on Climate Change (UNFCCC) use good practice inventory methodologies based on upa Methodology Report(s)"5.
-At the same session, the IPCC decided to consider the outline of the new Methodology
+The technical assessment revealed that there had been new scientific and empirical knowledge related to sources and sinks of greenhouse gases as well as inventory management published since 2006 that the IPCC should take into account, particularly with respect to data for emission factor development for some categories and gases.
+Consequently, the TFB recognized the necessity and usefulness of refining the 2006 IPCC Guidelines, and concluded that the refinement should be made as early as possible so as to help all the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) use good practice inventory methodologies based on up-to-date scientific knowledge.

-71 to-date scientific knowledge.

-- 72 The IPCC, at its 43rd Session in Nairobi, Kenya in April 2016, approved the proposal made by the Co-Chairs of - 73 TFI on "Refinement of 2006 IPCC Guidelines for National Greenhouse Gas Inventories, including production of scoping meeting was approved by the TFB at its 28th meeting which was held immediately after the scoping meeting, and submitted to the IPCC for consideration.
-Finally the IPCC, at its 44th Session in Bangkok, Thailand
+The IPCC, at its 43rd Session in Nairobi, Kenya in April 2016, approved the proposal made by the Co-Chairs of TFI on "Refinement of 2006 IPCC Guidelines for National Greenhouse Gas Inventories, including production of a Methodology Report(s)"5.
+At the same session, the IPCC decided to consider the outline of the new Methodology Report(s) at the 44th Session of the IPCC in October 2016 and to consider the draft Methodology Report(s) at a Plenary session of the IPCC in May 20196.
+Following this decision, a scoping meeting for a Methodology Report(s) to refine the 2006 IPCC Guidelines was held in Minsk, Belarus in August 2016.
+The outcome of the scoping meeting was approved by the TFB at its 28th meeting which was held immediately after the scoping meeting, and submitted to the IPCC for consideration.
+Finally the IPCC, at its 44th Session in Bangkok, Thailand in October 2016, decided to prepare the 2019 Refinement and adopted its scope and outline7.